From Yahoo to Tumblr to Wikipedia, there is no shortage of websites that are using the PHP programming language in some way

-The PHP programming language is simple and easy to use, but don’t let that fool you into thinking it is just a language for beginners—W3Techs reports that PHP is used by “78.3% of all the websites whose server-side programming language we know.”
+The PHP programming language is simple and easy to use.
+Don’t let that fool you into thinking it is just a language for beginners.
+W3Techs reports that PHP is used by “78.3% of all the websites whose server-side programming language we know.”

 One of the main reasons learning PHP is a good investment is that the language is easy to use.
 PHP was designed to speed up web development, and so the language has a simple syntax that is great for beginners.
 In addition, because the language is dynamically-typed, there are fewer rules you need to follow to build features using PHP.